zechnegli/CalDigit_ChatBot_PD/README.md

    3. Resource Utilization:
       a.
 Efficient utilization of computing resources to optimize costs and performance.

-## Right now, there are two mainstream ways to train a customer support chatbot.
+## Currently, there are two mainstream approaches to training a customer support chatbot.
 1. Embedding-Based Search Tool with LLM (Retrieval-Augmented Generation - RAG):
     A method that breaks down information, converts it into vectors, and uses a vector database to retrieve relevant data for generating intelligent and user-friendly chatbot responses.